-Japanese Essentials: How to Introduce Yourself
+Japanese Essentials: How to Introduce Yourself in Japanese

 Learn how to easily and quickly introduce yourself in Japanese in this handy article.

 When in Japan, don’t be shy and instead try to talk with the Japanese people by introducing yourself in Japanese!
 Even if you’re brand new to the language, knowing a few phrases to introduce yourself in Japanese will help smooth the first out your interaction and your efforts will be praised.

 Follow the following steps and rock your self-introduction!

 One of the first word you will learn in Japanese is 初めまして。The literal meaning is “first time” but it translates to “nice to meet you”.
 You can follow this by introducing your name like in the sample sentence.

 私 is the polite first-pronoun “I” and は, read as “wa” marks the topic of the sentence.
 It indicates to which subject you’re referring to. です is a copula (a linking verb) which translate essentially into the English “to be” or “it is”.

 However, the copula です may not always be translatable and is used after nouns and adjectives in declarative sentences.

 In Japanese language, topics following は or first-person pronouns are omitted most of the time if they can be inferred from the context.
 If you’re a beginner, it’s best understand the sentence structure at first and to use them properly.

 With this basic sentence, you can tell someone a lot about yourself: